-- Undergraduate degree in social work or a related field. - Minimum GPA of 3.00 in social and behavioral science courses taken prior to application for admission. - Well-balanced liberal arts curriculum. - Interview with a member of the faculty may also be required.
+- An official transcript from each college or university attended (must include content in human biology as well as liberal arts coursework) sent directly to the Graduate School - Undergraduate degree in social work or a related field. - Minimum GPA of 3.00 in social and behavioral science courses taken prior to application for admission. - Well-balanced liberal arts curriculum. - Interview with a member of the faculty may also be required.